-How does change evolve in organizations?
-What does cooperation mean within a company?
-What can we learn from past experiences?
-The book examines organizational change processes based on collaboration between employers, employees and action researchers in Europe and the U.S. in the latter part of the 20th century.
-The authors offer important insights on participation and change in organizations for researchers and practitioners identifying actors and initiators of change, examining power structures and pointing out dilemmas.
+Who decides to initiate change processes in organizations?
+Who sets the goals?
+What does it mean for employees to participate in change processes?
+The book examines organizational change processes based on collaboration between employers, employees and action researchers in Europe and the U.S. in the later part of the 20th century.
+The authors offer important insights into participation and change in organizations for researchers and practitioners by identifying dilemmas and paradoxes, conflicting interests and exercising of power.

 The target group: students, researchers and practitioners in social sciences and humanities with a special interest in organizational change processes